 I've thought long and hard as to if I should or should not include a section like this.
 After a number of inquires from people asking about video, CD and model kit releases which were bootlegs rather than legit items, I decided to create this section.
 First up, I in no way wish to promote nor endorse the sale or manufacture of any bootleg product.
 In fact all of the items listed on this page are no longer in production.
 The information here is meant to serve as a warning so you don't get caught out as occasionally you will find bootleg merchandise being sold at some less reputable retailers that sell anime products, and of course online auction sites.
 Old bootleg DVDs, CDs and model kits do come up occasionally on these sites.
 Secondly some of this stuff is truly pathetic and laughable and some of it is rather interesting, hence the reason why I included these items.
 I must also point out that I own none of this merchandise.
 The pictures come mostly from online auction sites and some blogs.

-owner's and/or creator's permission.
-These goods can be clothing, CDs, DVDs,
+permission.
+These goods can be clothing, CDs, DVDs, records,

-records, toys and other items.
-Bootlegs are usually manufactured and marketed in
+toys and other items.
+Bootlegs are usually manufactured and

 I also want to point out that it's pretty easy to know what an official product looks like.
 Above are common stickers you'll see on Patlabor products; Shogakukan, NTV, and JASRAC.
 If you see small stickers like these, you'll be safe.
 Generally only buy products from companies you're familiar with like Bandai, Movic, Cospa, Kotobukiya, Kaiyodo, CM's Corporation etc. I try to list as much legit merchandise as possible, so if I don't have it listed somewhere on this site, it's probably a bootleg.
 Also try to shop from shops you know only sell legit merchandise.